ECHOInternational/petit/readme.md

 ### Amazon Web Services:

 To use the default DynamoDB you'll need all of the AWS credentials.
-These should be set automatically if you're deploying to OPSWORKS or another kind of EC2 instance.

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY